pspanoudakis/Machine-Learning-NLP/project3/README.md

 ## Artificial Intelligence II Homework 3
-## Comments & Model Performance results on Questions 1 & 2
 ### Pavlos Spanoudakis (sdi1800184)

+Contents:
+- `task.pdf`: Detailed tasks for this project
+- `TweetClassifierRNN.ipynb`: Solution for Questions 1 & 2 (with a specific model version)

+The report on Questions 1 & 2, along with several model performance results, is presented below.

 ***
+## Comments & Model Performance results on Questions 1 & 2

 ### Basic Execution flow